MislavJaksic/College-Labs/SU/Lectures/README.md

 ## Lectures

-Unless you know Croatian, you will not be able to read the notes.
+Unless you understand Croatian, these notes will seems like hieroglyphs.
 Well... except for the odd English word here and there.

-The notes in this folder are those that I took on my computer, the rest were put down in a paper notebook.
+This is only a small part of all the notes I took.
+The rest are in my paper notebook.